 When a 100mg pack of gummies goes missing, you can’t write it off as “pilferage” like it’s a pair of alpaca wool socks.

 The issue of overselling is especially complicated.
-For one, different state have different provisions on concentrates vs. flower.
+For one, different states have different provisions on concentrates vs. flowers.
 Many jurisdictions have a multiplier—for instance, the state may equate 1 gram of concentrates to 3.5 grams of flower.
 If you have a customer buying several categories of product in one transaction, do you want your busy budtenders doing the math?

 This underscores the importance of having POS and inventory management systems designed specifically for the cannabis industry and can operate across multiple jurisdictions.